-While both APR and APY are used to describe the interest rate paid on an investment or charged on a loan, there is one key difference between the two.
+While both APR and APY are used to describe the interest rate charged on a loan or paid on an investment, there is one key difference between the two.
 APR is your yearly rate without taking compound interest into account.
-APY, on the hand, is your effective annual rate and includes how often interest is applied to your balance.
+APY, on the other hand, is your effective annual rate and includes how often interest is applied to your balance.

 Many credit card providers compound interest daily.
 That means your balance at the end of each day is multiplied by the daily interest rate to calculate the interest you owe.
 This is compounded, or added to the amount you owe.
 The next day, you’re charged interest on a slightly higher balance.